dart-portals/portals/README.md

 Man-in-the-middle attacks are virtually impossible because both sides share a secret from the beginning.

 ⚡ **Fast:**
-Data is transferred using peer-to-peer connections whenever possible.
+Data is compressed and transferred using peer-to-peer connections whenever possible.
 That makes portals incredibly fast when used on the same wifi or in the same geographic area.

 🎈 **Lightweight:**
-There are no native dependencies.
+There are no native dependencies and portals use lightweight standardized WebSockets to communicate.
 That also means, portals work anywhere where Dart runs: on mobile, desktop & the web.
-Portals use lightweight WebSockets to communicate.

 ## How to use